fmontesi/cp2018/README.md

 - For exercises, see the `exercises` directory.
 - For the code developed during the lectures, see the `lectures` directory.
 - For instructions on the final exam, see the `exam` directory.
+- For instructions on the re-exam, see the `re-exam` directory.